stacked electronic - ce marking requirements for electronic equipment

 Unsubscribe at any time.
 Read our privacy policy

-What is the CE Mark and is it required for electronic products?
+What Is the CE Mark and Is It Required for Electronic Products?

 The CE mark is a declaration that a product meets all legal requirements relating to safety, health and environmental protection.
 If a product is governed by multiple directives, the manufacturer must ensure that it complies with requirements under all directives before the mark is applied to the product.
+In the next section, we will review the EU Directives that apply to electronics.

-This CE mark does not indicate that the product has been manufactured in the EU, as it must be applied to applicable products regardless of where it is has been manufactured.
+This CE mark does not indicate that the product has been manufactured in the EU, as it must be applied to applicable products regardless of where it has been manufactured.

 When applied to a product, the CE mark must: